VeryGoodOpenSource/very_good_cli/README.md

 Run tests in a Dart or Flutter project.

 Usage: very_good test [arguments]
 -h, --help            Print this usage information.
 -r, --recursive       Run tests recursively for all nested packages.
+    --coverage        Whether to collect coverage information.
+    --min-coverage    Whether to enforce a minimum coverage percentage.

 Run "very_good help" to see global options.
 ```